Tool and Usage

 Supported operating systems

-OSSEC is known to work on Linux, macOS, Microsoft Windows, OpenBSD, and Solaris.
+OSSEC is known to work on Linux, Microsoft Windows, OpenBSD, Solaris, and macOS.

 Similar tools to OSSEC: